mrhymes26/Easy-ToDo-Export/README.md

 ## Background

-This project was inspired by [Microsoft-To-Do-Export](https://github.com/daylamtayari/Microsoft-To-Do-Export) and [TodoVoodoo](https://github.com/nickvdyck/todo-voodoo).
+This project was inspired by [Microsoft-To-Do-Export](https://github.com/daylamtayari/Microsoft-To-Do-Export) and [TodoVodo](https://www.todovodo.com/start-tutorial).
 However, these solutions didn't meet my requirements for a simple, easy-to-use application that saves time on post-export work.
 I wanted something that:

 - **Just works** – No manual token handling or complex setup
 - **Remembers your login** – No need to authenticate every time
 - **Exports to Excel** – Formatted, colored spreadsheets ready to use
 - **Lets you select multiple lists** – Export exactly what you need
+- **Works on Windows**

 ## Features